DimasKovas/zookeeper-4311/README.md

 There are a few steps to run the scenario:
 * Install docker and docker-compose
 * Install zookeeper client c-bindings.
 I had some problems with [the oficial instruction](https://github.com/apache/zookeeper/blob/master/zookeeper-client/zookeeper-client-c/README), so the exact steps I did during installing may help you:
   * Make sure that dir `zookeeper-client/zookeeper-client-c/generated` with `jute` files exists.
 If it's not, try to [build zookeeper](https://github.com/apache/zookeeper/blob/master/README_packaging.md) with `-Pfull-build`.
-Files are generated on early stage of the build, so as soon as dir created, you can stop the build.
-I did not find a better way to generate all these files (steps from the instruction do not work).
+Files are generated on early stage of the build, so as soon as dir is created, you can stop the build.
+I did not find a better way to generate all these files (steps from the instruction did not work for me).
   * go to `zookeeper-client/zookeeper-client-c` dir
   * run `autoreconf -if`
   * run `./configure --disable-shared --enable-static --without-openssl --without-sasl`